github/gh-ost/doc/understanding-output.md

 `gh-ost` attempts to be verbose to the point where you really know what it's doing, without completely spamming you.
 You can control output levels:
-- `--verbose`: common use.
+- `-verbose`: common use.
 Useful output, not tons of it
-- `--debug`: everything.
+- `-debug`: everything.
 Tons of output.

 Initial output lines may look like this:
 ```